muhammadhamza718/linktree-clone-with-pro-subscriptions/README.md

 # Linktree-Pro-bio-Profile-app

-A Linktree clone with pro subscription features built with Next.js 16.1.4, React 19.2.3, and Tailwind CSS.
+A Linktree clone with pro subscription features built with Next.js 16.1.4, React 19.2.3, and Tailwind CSS

 ## Features